An exciting future for IMAS Taroona

 Yes, regular drop-in sessions are being held at the nearby Taroona Bowls and Community club which community members are invited to attend to learn about the latest progress and ask any questions.
 Upcoming opportunities are being shared on this website.
 Alternatively, please email us at Campus.Transformation@utas.edu.au.

-The section of the track which runs alongside the IMAS Taroona site will remain open during the works.
+The section of the pedestrian track which runs alongside the IMAS Taroona site will remain open during the works.
 In the early stages of the site upgrades, contractors will be improving the services infrastructure which is located on the river side of the path that will involve extending the existing saltwater discharge pipe to mitigate flows impacting the shoreline.

 The University of Tasmania owns the site.